TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Ajax/ClientSide/Index.rst

 .. note::
    The API presets the request configuration with :js:`{credentials: 'same-origin', signal: AbortController.signal}`.

-The body being sent is by default converted to a `FormData`_ object.
+The body of the request is automatically converted to a `FormData`_ object, if the submitted payload is an object.
 To send a JSON-encoded object instead, set the `Content-Type` header to `application/json`.
+If the payload is a string, no conversion will happen, but it's still recommended to set proper headers.

 Example: